MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake.md

 1. Sign in to [Azure](https://portal.azure.com), select the storage account, and then in the leftmost navigation pane, select **Storage Explorer**.
 2. Expand **File Systems**, and then select commondataservice-*environmentName*-org-*Id*.

 The model.json file, along with its name and version, provides a list of entities that have been exported to the data lake.
-The model.json file also includes the initial sync status and completed time<!--from editor: Not sure what this means.
-Is it "the time it took to export the data"?-->.
+The model.json file also includes the initial sync status and sync completion time.

-A folder that includes snapshot comma-delimited (CSV format) files is displayed for each entity exported to the data lake.<!--from editor: To fix misplaced modifier.-->
+A folder that includes snapshot comma-delimited (CSV format) files is displayed for each entity exported to the data lake.
    > [!div class="mx-imgBorder"]
    > ![Entity data in the data lake](media/entity-data-in-lake.png "Entity data in the data lake")

 ### Continuous snapshot updates

-Common Data Service data can continuously change through create, update, and delete<!--from editor: Another case where "CrUD" wouldn't help.
-It's good to leave it out, I think.--> transactions.
+Common Data Service data can continuously change through create, update, and delete transactions.
 Snapshots provide a read-only copy of data that's updated at regular intervals, in this case every hour.
 This ensures that at any given point, a data analytics consumer can reliably consume data in the lake.

 ![Continuous snapshot updates](media/snapshot-updates.png "Continuous snapshot updates")